jongpie/NebulaCacheManager/joys-of-apex-article/README.md

   1. **Organization cache**: data cached in the org partition is available in Apex for any user, which provides a great place to cache data that _is not_ user-specific.
   2. **Session cache**: data cached in the org partition is available in Apex a specific session for a specific user, which provides a great place to cache data that _is_ user-specific.

-- The [Cache namespace](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_namespace_cache.htm) has several classes that can be used to interact with platform cache.
-When populating & retrieving data from platform cache, Apex developers can specify which kind of cache they want to interact with
+- The [Cache namespace in Apex](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_namespace_cache.htm) has several classes that can be used to interact with platform cache.
+When populating & retrieving data from platform cache, Apex developers can specify which kind of cache they want to interact use (organization or session)
 - `null` values are not supported in platform cache
-- There are limitations on what `String` values can be used for keys within platform cache.
+- There are limitations on what `String` values can be used for keys within platform cache - they must be alphanumeric, you cannot use spaces, dashes, hyphens, or other special characters
 - Exceptions are automatically thrown by Salesforce if there are configuration issues
   - An exception is thrown if the specified partition name doesn't exist
   - An exception is thrown if the specified partition doesn't have any available storage space
+- Most Salesforce editions include some platform cache allocation, with the ability to purchase more space if needed.
+Based on [this Trailhead module](https://trailhead.salesforce.com/content/learn/modules/platform_cache/platform_cache_get_started), these are the current allocations included with each Salesforce edition:
+  - Enterprise Edition: 10 MB by default
+  - Unlimited Edition: 30 MB by default
+  - Performance Edition: 30 MB by default

 Certainly, this is not _everything_ about how platform cache works, but it's a good summary of the core features.
 If you'd like to learn more about platform cache, Salesforce has [a 'Platform Cache Basics' Trailhead module](https://trailhead.salesforce.com/content/learn/modules/platform_cache) with some hands-on activities.